vippeople22/zoom-automation-v2/readme.md

 - [ ] A more user-friendly experience

 #### Have fun,
-Leave a star if this helped you out in any way
+Leave a star * if this helped you out in any way

-## Frequent errors
+## Frequently asked questions / errors

+* This project is 100% open source, if you can't trust allowing SmartScreen you can take a look at my code.
-### Make sure to add trailing 0's for times before 10:00 AM Ex.
+* Make sure to add trailing 0's for times before 10:00 AM Ex.
 09:30.
+Do this or the program will crash.
-### Make sure you do not interfere with the code while it is executing, it will not work.
+* Make sure you do not interfere with the code while it is executing, it will not work.

 Create an [issue here](https://github.com/vippeople22/zoom-quick-join/issues) and I'll add it here

-Or make a [Pull Request](https://github.com/vippeople22/zoom-quick-join/pulls) and I'll update the code
+Or make a [pull request](https://github.com/vippeople22/zoom-quick-join/pulls) and I'll update the code